EarthScope/rover/docs/commands.md

 #### Time Range

 The 'begin' and 'end' parameters can be provided only once per request.
-They must be in the form YYYY-MM-DDTHH:MM:SS.SSSSSS, which may be truncated on the right. 'begin' and 'end' define a time range in which data are queried.
+They must be in the form YYYY-MM-DDTHH:MM:SS.SSSSSS, which may be truncated on the right. 'begin' and 'end' define a time range from which data are queried.

 ##### Significant Parameters